RedAngel121/NytePack/README.md

         Create: The Factory Must Grow ???
         Functional Storage OR Sophisticated Storage
         Tinkers OR Silents
-        Gateways to Eternity WITH Baubley Heart Canisters?
+        Gateways to Eternity
+            Add an absolute metric ton of gateways cause thats going to be fun Could have integration with lightmans tickets for special purchases Baubley Heart Canisters
-        Baubley Heart Canisters (Needs to be removed from mob drops and added to purchaseable items from server loot crate/Gateways to Eternity)
+            Needs to be removed from drops and added to purchaseable items from server vending machines

     World:
         Towns and Towers